Title

 The Land Registration Authority (LRA) has implemented the Self-service Electronic Registration (SER) Mechanism, allowing for the electronic registration of transactions involving Chattel Mortgages and Personal Properties through LRA Third Party Extension Offices, providing convenience and efficiency in the land registration process.

-The Partner Institution must use the prescribed Standard CM Document with a 2D barcode containing the CM data, which must be signed, notarized, and submitted along with other required supporting documents.
+The partner institution must use the prescribed Standard CM Document with a 2D barcode containing the chattel mortgage (CM) data.
+The document must be signed and notarized, then submitted to LRA together with other required supporting documents.

-Registration via the SER mechanism has the same legal effect as registering a similar transaction directly with the Host Registry of Deeds and complies with PD 1529, the E-Commerce Act, and other relevant laws.
+Yes.
+Section 3 states that SER consistent with the Circular has the same legal effect as registering a similar transaction directly in the Host RD, and it is in accordance with PD 1529, the E-Commerce Act, and other applicable laws.

 Analyze Cases Smarter, Faster